-- 47) We have implemented GASB Statement No. 87, Leases, and believe that all required disclosures and accounting considerations have been identified and properly classified in the financial statements in compliance with the Standard. - 48) We have identified any leases or other contracts that are required to be reported as leases and are in agreement with the key assumptions used in the measurement of any lease related assets, liabilities or deferred inflows of resources. - 49) We have implemented GASB Statement No. 98, The Annual Comprehensive Financial Report, and believe that all required disclosures and accounting considerations have been identified and properly classified in the financial statements in compliance with the Standard. - 50) We are responsible for the estimation methods and assumptions used in measuring assets and liabilities reported or disclosed at fair value, including information obtained from brokers, pricing services or third parties.
+- 47) We have implemented GASB Statement No. 101, Compensated Absences, and believe that all required disclosures and accounting considerations have been identified and properly classified in the financial statements in compliance with the Standard. - 48) We are responsible for the estimation methods and assumptions used in measuring assets and liabilities reported or disclosed at fair value, including information obtained from brokers, pricing services or third parties.
 Our valuation methodologies have been consistently applied from period to period.
-The fair value measurements reported or disclosed represent our best estimate of fair value as the measurement date in accordance with the requirements of GASB 72 Fair Value Measurement.
+The fair value measurements reported or disclosed represent our best estimate of fair value as the measurement date in accordance with the requirements of GASB 72-Fair Value Measurement.
 In addition our disclosures related to fair value measurements are consistent with the objectives outlined in GASB 72.
-We have evaluated the fair value information provided to us by brokers, pricing services or other parties that has been used in the financial statements and believe this information to be reliable and consistent with the requirements. - 51) The auditing standards define an annual report as "a document, or combination of documents, typically prepared on an annual basis by management or those charged with governance in accordance with law, regulation, or custom, the purpose of which is to provide owners (or similar stakeholders) with information on the entity's operations and the financial results and financial position as set out in the financial statements."
+We have evaluated the fair value information provided to us by brokers, pricing services or other parties that has been used in the financial statements and believe this information to be reliable and consistent with the requirements. - 49) The auditing standards define an annual report as "a document, or combination of documents, typically prepared on an annual basis by management or those charged with governance in accordance with law, regulation, or custom, the purpose of which is to provide owners (or similar stakeholders) with information on the entity's operations and the financial results and financial position as set out in the financial statements."
 Among other items, an annual report contains, accompanies, or incorporates by reference the financial statements and the auditors' report thereon.
 Our annual report is comprised of the other information included in the annual comprehensive annual financial report.
 We have provided you with the final version of the annual report.
-There are no material inconsistencies between the financial statements and any other information contained within the annual report. - 52) We believe that the Village's OPEB liability is not material to the financial statements.
+There are no material inconsistencies between the financial statements and any other information contained within the annual report. - 50) We believe that the Village's OPEB liability is not material to the financial statements.